MomdAli/Angewandte-Informatik/content/Studium/Semester 3/Betriebssysteme/Homework/HW_Chapter_28.md

 **6**.
 Now run the code, changing the value of the interrupt interval (-i) again, and making sure to loop for a number of times.
 Does the code always work as expected?
 Does it sometimes lead to an inefficient use of the CPU?
 How could you quantify that?

 -> It is very correct and deterministic.
-However it is inefficient due to

 **7**.
 Use the -P flag to generate specific tests of the locking code.
 For example, run a schedule that grabs the lock in the first thread, but then tries to acquire it in the second.
 Does the right thing happen?
 What else should you test?

+-> `./x86.py -p test-and-set.s -M mutex -R ax -a bx=10,bx=10 -P 0011 -c`
+	Yes, the right thing does happen.

 **8**.
 Now let’s look at the code in peterson.s, which implements Peterson’s algorithm (mentioned in a sidebar in the text).
 Study the code and see if you can make sense of it.